Logan-Lin/quartz-blog/content/ai-system/packaging-containerization.md

 ---
-title: Packaging & containerization
+title: B.5-Packaging & containerization
 draft: false
 ---
 > [!summary] TL;DR
 > Ever struggled with "it works on my machine" syndrome?
 Learn how containers solve deployment headaches by packaging your applications with everything they need to run consistently anywhere.
 We'll explore Docker fundamentals and build a containerized AI API server.

-Now you understand that most computers, from your smartphones and laptops, those overpriced "AI computers" sold in the electronic stores, to cloud servers that you can rent for a price of a car per year, adhere to the same computer architecture.
+Now you understand (from [[ai-compute-hardware|AI compute hardware]]) that most computers, from your smartphones and laptops, those overpriced "AI computers" sold in the electronic stores, to cloud servers that you can rent for a price of a car per year, adhere to the same computer architecture.
 It should come with no surprise that in most cases, you can install a general purpose computer operating system (Linux, Microsoft Windows, or others) on them, and use them as you would use your PC.

 But before you go ahead and deploy your AI API server on all kinds of machines and dreaming about earning passive income by charging other developer using your server, we will learn techniques that will make large-scale deployment much easier.